 To confirm your aged care fees you will need a means assessment.
 This is where Services Australia or the Department of Veterans' Affairs (DVA) assesses your income and assets.
-If you are a member of a couple, they will assess half of your combined income and assets.
+If you are a member of a couple, they will assess half of your combined income and assets, regardless of who earns the income or owns the assets.

-If you choose not to have your means assessed, you will not be eligible for assistance and your provider can ask you to pay:
+If you choose not to have your means assessed, you will not be eligible for assistance with your accommodation and your provider can ask you to pay:

-- · the maximum means tested care fee for your cost of care, and - the accommodation price you agreed on before you entered care.
+- the full hotelling contribution and non-clinical care contribution, and - the accommodation price you agreed on before you entered care.

 To complete a means assessment, fill in the Residential Aged Care Calculation of your cost of care form (SA457) or the Residential Aged Care Property details for Services Australia and DVA customers form (SA485).
 If Services Australia or DVA already have your financial details, you may not need to complete a form to have your means assessed.
-Check if you should complete an Aged care calculation of your cost of care form at servicesaustralia.gov.au
+Check if you should complete an Aged care calculation of your cost of care form at ServicesAustralia.gov.au